Tamatem Games: Background

 Tamatem’s business model is based on a split-revenue partnership.
 Tamatem partners with game developers from around the world to publish their games in the Arab region.
 Revenue is split based on an agreement between Tamatem and the developer.
-Tamatem has published games in the Arab region from developers in the United States, Brazil, India, China, Indonesia, Bulgaria, and Croatia.
+Tamatem has published games in the Arab world from developers in the United States, Brazil, India, China, Indonesia, Bulgaria, and Croatia.